MichaelTaylor3D/DLaaS/README.md

 Every contribution, big or small, helps me maintain and enhance the project, ensuring its sustainability and success.
 I sincerely appreciate your support and am grateful for any donations made.

 Thank you for believing in **DLaaS** and supporting my mission.

+## Author Availability for Consulting

+The author of this repository is available for hire to help you set up or develop your business product on DLaaS (Datalayer as a Service).
+With extensive experience and expertise in the field, they can provide valuable insights and guidance to ensure that your project is a success.

+Whether you need assistance in setting up the infrastructure, optimizing your data storage and management, or integrating the service into your existing systems, the author is well-equipped to help you make the most out of DLaaS.

+To discuss your project requirements and consulting rates, please [contact the author](mailto:your-email@example.com) directly.
+Let's work together to bring your business to the next level with advanced datalayer solutions.